logankeenan/api-definition/README.md

     ]
 }
 ```
-In this response, we can see the `products` are embedded, along with enough information to move between pages.
-Because this was a successful request, the response status code is `200`.
+In this response, we can see that `products` contains the array of products.
+We could've returned just the array, but this approach will allow us to extend the response object in a backwards-compatible way.
+Because this was a successful request, the response's status code is `200`.